MatejaC/trainersvault_frontend_exercise/README.md

 - Photo by bruce mars on Unsplash
 - Photo by Alora Griffiths on Unsplash
 - Photo by Sven Mieke on Unsplash
+- Photo by Zachary Nelson on Unsplash
+- Photo by Victor Freitas on Unsplash
+- Photo by Nathan Dumlao on Unsplash
+- Photo by Brxxto on Unsplash
+- Photo by Hannah Busing on Unsplash
+- Photo by aurora.kreativ on Unsplash
+- Photo by Tibout Maes on Unsplash
+- Photo by Filip Mroz on Unsplash
+- Photo by Evieanna Santiago on Unsplash
+- Photo by Jonny Kennaugh on Unsplash
+- Photo by Mark Bertulfo on Unsplash
+- Photo by Alexander Mils on Unsplash

 ## icons